-The LoTSSM are a new series of debt securities that will be issued under an Indenture dated as of October 4, 2004 among Enterprise Products Operating L.P., as issuer, Enterprise Products Partners L.P., as parent guarantor, any subsidiary guarantors party thereto, and Wells Fargo Bank, National Association, as trustee, as supplemented by a supplemental indenture establishing the terms of the LoTSSM, which we refer to collectively as the "indenture."
+The LoTSSM are being issued under an Indenture dated as of October 4, 2004 among Enterprise Products Operating L.P., as issuer, Enterprise Products Partners L.P., as parent guarantor, any subsidiary guarantors party thereto, and Wells Fargo Bank, National Association, as trustee, as supplemented by an amended and restated supplemental indenture establishing the terms of the LoTSSM, which we refer to collectively as the "indenture."
+The LoTSSM constitute a further issuance of the \$300,000,000 aggregate principal amount of LoTSSM issued on July 18, 2006 and will form a single series with those LoTSSM.
+The LoTSSM will have the same CUSIP number and will trade interchangeably with the previously issued LoTSSM immediately upon settlement.
+Upon completion of this offering, \$500,000,000 aggregate principal amount of LoTSSM will be outstanding.
 References in this section to "Enterprise" and the terms "we", "us", "our" and like phrases refer solely to Enterprise Products Operating L.P. and do not include our parent, Enterprise Products Partners L.P., or any of our subsidiaries or unconsolidated affiliates.
 References in this section to the "Parent Guarantor" refer solely to Enterprise Products Partners L.P. and not its subsidiaries or unconsolidated affiliates.
 References in this section to the "Guarantee" refer to the Parent Guarantor's guarantee of payments on the LoTSSM.